-In recent times, Nigerian governments at both states and federal levels have invest on agriculture and encouraged people to go into farming.
+In recent times, Nigerian governments at both states and federal levels have invested in agriculture and encouraged people to go into farming.
 There has been more focus on crop cultivation and animal farming, and results have started coming in.
 According to a news report on a study by the National Agricultural Extension and Research Liaison Services (NAERLS) in collaboration with the Federal and states Ministry of Agriculture and Rural Development, between 2016 and 2017, maize production increased by 11.96 per cent, Rice production by 14.7 per cent, sorghum by 4.4 per cent, cowpea by 6.1 per cent, Soybean by 11.4 per cent and 7.7 per cent increase for cassava.

 These increases are predicted to continue as more resources are put into farming and if there are no proper additional input into these farm produce from the point of harvest, they may lose some or all of their values.
 Farm produces are made to pass through a wide range of alteration or modification processes.
 These are done in order to maintain the values of the produces or at best improve the values.